Interview: Emily Ecton

 Visit Emily's extremely cute website.

 Want to know more about Arlie's adventures?
-Check out my Funny Fiction for Kids booklist!
+Read my review of the series!

 Thursday's WBBT interviews: